Dan O’Neill

 Education and Interests

 Dan continues to be a passionate advocate for increased LGBT representation in STEM, natural history media, and adventure.
-His work has been featured in Attitude Magazine, Gay Times, The Advocate, The Independent, and BBC Radio 4, and more.
+He has used his platform to push boundaries and tell inclusive, compelling stories in the likes of Attitude Magazine, Gay Times, The Advocate, The Independent, and BBC Radio 4, and more.